Qovery/scaleway-api-rs/docs/PrivateNetworksApi.md

 ## list_private_networks

-> crate::models::ScalewayVpcV1ListPrivateNetworksResponse list_private_networks(zone, order_by, page, page_size, name, tags, organization_id, project_id)
+> models::ScalewayPeriodVpcPeriodV1PeriodListPrivateNetworksResponse list_private_networks(zone, order_by, page, page_size, name, tags, organization_id, project_id, private_network_ids, include_regional)
-List private networks
+List Private Networks

+List existing Private Networks in a specified Availability Zone.
+By default, the Private Networks returned in the list are ordered by creation date in ascending order, though this can be modified via the order_by field.

 ### Parameters